AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-communications.md

 ## Use Synchronous operations {#batch-operations}

-A syncronous operation is a process of generating documents in a linear manner.
+A synchronous operation is a process of generating documents in a linear manner.
 It supports two type of authentication:

 * **Basic authentication**: Basic authentication is a simple authentication scheme built into the HTTP protocol.
 The client sends HTTP requests with the Authorization header that contains the word Basic followed by a space and a base64-encoded string username:password.
 For example, to authorize as admin / admin the client sends Basic [base64-encoded string username]: [base64-encoded string password].